-(f) A staff member who is on site and on duty to meet a center's minimum staffing requirement may not provide or be available to provide services to a collocated center or collocated facility.
+(f) Except as allowed under (d)(4)(A) of this section, a direct care staff member who is on duty to meet a center's minimum staffing requirement may not provide or be available to provide services to a collocated center or collocated facility.
 In this subsection, "on duty" means present in the center and available to perform the duties of the staff member's position.

-(g) A center shall develop an orientation and training program that includes the following requirements:
+(g) A center shall develop an orientation and annual in-service training program that includes the following requirements: